The German ministry for health and social security says occupational pensions are undergoing a revival.

-A study by the ministry reveals around 10 million workers to now have access to an occupational pension scheme.
+A study by the ministry reveals around 10m workers now have access to an occupational pension scheme.
 The ministry’s secretary, Franz Thoennes, said the study showed “that the pensions reform of 2001 had laid the foundation for a nationwide expansion of the occupational pension system”.

 According to the study, at the end of March this year, 42% of all employees in the private sector had access to an occupational pension scheme, compared to just 29% in April 2001.
 Particularly this year, the study shows a marked increase in membership of company pension schemes among women and in new German states.

 Industry-wide, the hotel and restaurant sector has seen a sharp increase in provision of occupational schemes from 13% to 22%, in manufacturing 39% to 54%, and foods and luxury goods sector from 28% to 46%.